 - Peanut Butter Trail Mix Cookies

-If you’ve tried this healthy-ish feel good Oatmeal Cranberry Cookies recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+If you try this healthy-ish feel good Christmas Oatmeal Cranberry Cookies recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+We would love to hear about your experience making it.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Oatmeal Cranberry Cookies

-- 3 Tbsp packed light brown sugar
+- ½ cup light brown sugar

-- 1 large egg yolk
+- 1 large egg room temperature

-- 1/4 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 3 Tbsp chocolate chips
+- ¼ cup white chocolate chips

-- Heat the oven to 350º F, and line a small baking sheet with parchment paper.
+- Preheat the oven to 350°F and line a baking sheet with parchment paper.